digshake/CSJavaWUSTL/_sources/Module8-Inheritance/assignment.rst

 Submitting your work
 ====================

-Get your assignment graded by bringing it to lab on Wednesday/Thursday or going to office hours and signing up for a demo via `wustl-cse.help <https://wustl-cse.help/>`_.
+Get your assignment graded by bringing it to lab on Wednesday or going to office hours and signing up for a demo via `wustl-cse.help <https://wustl-cse.help/>`_.

-Confirm that your score is recorded in `Canvas <https://wustl.instructure.com/courses/133664>`_.
+Confirm that your score is recorded in `Canvas <https://wustl.instructure.com/courses/143742>`_.
 Mistakes can happen and you should always confirm credit is recorded before leaving class!